agata-sm/CRISPR-pooled-RSL/config-files/README.md

 * `nextflow.config` in pipeline directory - contains information related to running the pipeline on Rackham, profiles and path to `CrisprCounter.jar`; this file should not be modified;

-* `nextflow.config` in project working directory - contains information related to the project: paths to inpt library, input fastq files, metadata and analysis parameters.
+* `nextflow.config` in project working directory - contains information related to the project: paths to input library, input fastq files, metadata and analysis parameters.

 File below can be used to perform analysis on the dataset that: